Hustle/tf/README.md

     Examples:

       Run a plan for Kafka infrastructure in the dev environment
-       $ ./tf plan kafka dev
+       $ tf plan kafka dev

       Apply infrastructure for networking in the staging environment
-       $ ./tf apply network staging
+       $ tf apply network staging

       Import an existing widget to the staging environment
-       $ ./tf import network staging aws_widgets.widget <widgetId>
+       $ tf import network staging aws_widgets.widget <widgetId>

       Run a plan for the default ECS cluster in the staging environment
-       $ ./tf plan ecs-cluster staging
+       $ tf plan ecs-cluster staging

-      Run a plan for a stateful streams ECS cluster in the staging environment
+      Apply infrastructure for ECS service domain-event-sp in the staging environment
-       $ ./tf plan ecs-cluster staging -g stateful-streams
+       $ tf apply ecs-service staging -g domain-event-sp

 ## Terraform

 "Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently." --<cite><a href="https://www.terraform.io/intro/index.html" target="_blank">terraform.io</a></cite>

 ## Why Abstract Terraform?
 The short answer is managing remote Terraform state can be tedious and error prone, but necessary, especially when working with a team.
 Terraform has a ton of features that are not usually needed day-to-day.
 This tool abstracts the details of handling Terraform state and focuses on the most used features while also providing a simple framework for creating terraform projects.
 It ensures infrastructure state is maintained across machines and makes it easier and safer for engineers to collaborate.
 This abstraction should cover most needs for planning, applying and removing infrastructure.
-For everything else use `terraform`, but be aware of any operation modifying remote state.
+For everything else use `terraform`, but be aware of any operation that modifies remote state.

 ## Creating an Infrastructure Project